cbergmeir/cc2425/session3/README.md

 `run` also works with the `library://`, `docker://`, and `shub://` URIs.
 This creates an ephemeral container that runs and then disappears.

-Now we try with our container:
+Now we try with our container. **Don't worry if you get some errors in the following or the files are not generated, we will later generate our own version of the container that fixes these issues.**:

 ```
 vagrant@ska-training:~/builkd$ singularity run skatrainingplot_latest.sif